Probiotics Are The Key to a Healthy Gut

-It’s time therefore to delight in the flavours of probiotics to create a healthy gut and incorporate these delicious pickles into our autumn cooking.
+It’s time therefore to delight in the flavours of probiotics to create a healthy gut and brain and incorporate these delicious pickles into our autumn cooking.

 So why would the body enlist bacteria in all these critical functions, rather than evolve its own systems to do this work?
 One theory is that because microbes can evolve rapidly they can respond with much greater speed and agility to changes in the environment.

 Taken as a whole, the organisms in the gut constitute the largest and one of the human body’s most important organs of defence.
 The digestive system actually produces more neurotransmitters than the brain does.
 Many clients we see for health counselling can reduce then avoid their anti-depressants simply by supporting their digestive system.
 Mental health problems can be helped greatly by changing the gut flora.
 Research has shown that there is a real connection between the digestive tract and the nervous system.